muhammadabdullah660/DevOps/Week04/Cloud(4-6).md

 - In this model, the user only needs to provide the application code, and the cloud provider takes care of everything else, including scaling, availability, and maintenance.
 - This approach can significantly reduce the cost and complexity of application deployment and management.
 - However, it also has some limitations such as limited control over the underlying infrastructure and potential vendor lock-in.

+### Storage on Cloud

+1. **Object Storage**: This type of storage is ideal for **unstructured data** like media files, images, and documents.
+Object storage uses a *flat address space and unique identifiers* to store data.
+Examples of object storage services include Amazon S3, Google Cloud Storage, and Microsoft Azure Blob Storage.
+2. **Block Storage**: Block storage is designed for **structured data** and is commonly used for storing data that requires *frequent access or low latency*.
+Block storage is often used for applications that require high-performance storage, such as databases.
+Examples of block storage services include Amazon Elastic Block Store (EBS), Google Persistent Disk, and Microsoft Azure Managed Disks.
+3. **File Storage**: File storage is used for sharing files across multiple instances or servers.
+This type of storage is ideal for structured data that requires network file system access, such as configuration files, web server files, and source code.
+Examples of file storage services include Amazon Elastic File System (EFS), Google Cloud Filestore, and Microsoft Azure Files.
+4. **Archive Storage:** Archive storage is designed for *long-term data retention and infrequent access*.
+This type of storage is typically used for **backup and disaster recovery purposes**.
+Examples of archive storage services include Amazon Glacier, Google Cloud Storage Nearline, and Microsoft Azure Archive Storage.
+5. **Cold Storage**: Cold storage is similar to archive storage, but with slightly faster retrieval times and higher cost.
+This type of storage is used for *data that is accessed infrequently but may need to be retrieved quickly*.
+Examples of cold storage services include Amazon S3 Glacier, Google Cloud Storage Coldline, and Microsoft Azure Cool Blob Storage.